God Says, “Wait For It”

 A reoccurring gag in sitcoms is what I call the “wait for it” bit.

 It goes like this: Something that is expected to occur, doesn’t.
 With a knowing look, one character confidently states, “Wait for it.”
 There is a suitable pause, and then it occurs just as predicted—the audience expresses their relief and delight with a predictable laugh.

 Modern television, however, is not the first time the “wait for it” tactic was employed.
 God said it to the prophet Habakkuk a few millennia ago.
 Yep, God may have been the first one to say, “Wait for it.”

 After Habakkuk whines to God about God’s seemingly inaction and lack of response, God tells Habakkuk what he will do, but not when he will do it.
 God merely says to “wait for it,” as in:

 “For the revelation awaits an appointed time; it speaks of the end and will not prove false.

-Though it linger, wait for it; will certainly come and will not delay.”
+Though it lingers, wait for it; it will certainly come and will not delay.”

 God doesn’t reckon time the way we do.
 Even though he’s got things figured out and his plans will come to pass, sometimes, we just need to “wait for it.”

 Learn more about all twelve of the Bible’s Minor Prophets in Peter’s new book, Dear Theophilus, Minor Prophets: 40 Prophetic Teachings about Unfaithfulness, Punishment, and Hope

 Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
 He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.